Ameen-Sha-Cheerangan/s23-vulkan-support/README.md

   A script to perform the same operation directly from your phone using Termux and Shizuku.
   See the [Without PC readme](https://github.com/Ameen-Sha-Cheerangan/s23-vulkan-support/blob/main/Without_PC/readme.md) for detailed instructions.

-Tested by the author on S23U, and based on community recommendations, this tool may improve performance, reduce device heat, and extend battery life.
+Tested by the author on S23U running on OneUI 7, and based on community recommendations, this tool may improve performance, reduce device heat, and extend battery life.

 > **Note:** All changes are temporary and revert on device reboot.(not the auto-optimization restart)